A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Full-planet modeling

-These standalone interior models do not include atmosphere models to serve as an upper boundary condition in temperature-pressure space, so they are calculated for various reference temperatures $T_\mathrm{mod}$, here taken at 10 bar, which set the conditions for the adiabatic profile in the envelope.
-This means that the thermal evolution of the adiabat is indexed by the 10-bar potential temperature, rather than the specific entropy $s$ as in e.g. \citet{thorngren_mass-metallicity_2016}, but these approaches are equivalent.
+These standalone interior models do not include atmosphere models to serve as an upper boundary condition in temperature-pressure space, so they are calculated for various reference temperatures $T_\mathrm{mod}$, here taken at 200 bar, which set the conditions for the adiabatic profile in the envelope.
+This means that the thermal evolution of the adiabat is indexed by the 200-bar potential temperature, rather than the specific entropy $s$ as in e.g. \citet{thorngren_mass-metallicity_2016}, but these approaches are equivalent.
 The interior models are calculated over a grid of $Z_\mathrm{env}$, planet masses $M_p$, envelope mass fractions $f_\mathrm{env}$, and $T_\mathrm{mod}$.
-Only the subset of $T_\mathrm{mod}$ values where the temperature at the link point between the atmosphere model and deep envelope (interior mdoel) is compatible with predictions given the planet's irradiation level and internal temperature $T_\mathrm{int}$ (see next subsection) are actually represented in the final models we produce for this work.
+Only the subset of $T_\mathrm{mod}$ values where the temperature at the link point between the atmosphere model and deep envelope (interior model) is compatible with predictions given the planet's irradiation level and internal temperature $T_\mathrm{int}$ (see next subsection) are actually represented in the final models we produce for this work.
+We use the interior profiles to describe the temperature and density at pressures deeper than those probed by the atmosphere model, or after the onset of convection (see next subsection).